jiang12358/web-bot-auth/packages/web-bot-auth/README.md

 This section provides examples usage for signing and verifying web-bot-auth material.
 More concrete examples are provided on [cloudflareresearch/web-bot-auth/examples](https://github.com/cloudflareresearch/web-bot-auth#examples).

+### Research server for debug purposes

+To help debug `web-both-auth` HTTPS requests, Cloudflare Research provides a test endpoint on `https://http-message-signatures-example.research.cloudflare.com/debug`.
+You may also run this [research server's code on GitHub](https://github.com/cloudflare/web-bot-auth/tree/main/examples/verification-workers) on a local endpoint.

 ### Signing

 ```typescript